-Windows Server 2016 includes new features for implementing hyper-converged infrastructure with the Hyper-V hypervisor...
+Windows Server 2016 includes features for implementing hyper-converged infrastructure with the Hyper-V hypervisor at center stage.

-While these new features are welcome by organizations looking to implement Hyper-V-based HCI in a Windows Server deployment, such an implementation requires a good deal of planning.
+While these features are welcome by organizations looking to implement Hyper-V-based HCI in a Windows Server deployment, such an implementation requires a good deal of .

 Microsoft recommends customers work with vendors that offer hardware validated through the Windows Server Software-Defined (WSSD) program to ensure the platform can properly support their HCI implementations.
 Many WSSD vendors provide reference architectures for deploying HCI systems built with their own hardware.